microsoft/chat-copilot/plugins/README.md

 ### Prerequisites

 1. The name of your plugin.
 This should be identical to the `NameForHuman` in your plugin manifest.
+   > Please refer to OpenAI for the [manifest requirements](https://platform.openai.com/docs/plugins/getting-started/plugin-manifest).
 2. Url of your plugin.
+   > This should be the root url to your API.
+Not the manifest url nor the OpenAPI spec url.
 3. (Optional) Key of the plugin if it requires one.

 ### Local dev